mgornick/Trademark-Search/readme.md

 Run the scraper:

 1. Enter the Rails Console by running: script/console

-2. Import Trademarks from the trademarks.txt file
+2. Import Trademarks from the trademarks.txt file: Trademark.import

-  Trademark.import

-3. Search Google, Yahoo, and Bing for those search terms
+3. Search Google, Yahoo, and Bing for those search terms: Trademark.scrape

-  Trademark.scrape

-4. Compute where the organic links and sponsored links are on each page
+4. Compute where the organic links and sponsored links are on each page: Trademark.links

-  Trademark.links

-5. (optional) Export all search result pages to PDF in the "TRADEMARKS/" folder
+5. (optional) Export all search result pages to PDF in the "TRADEMARKS/" folder: Trademark.pdfs

-  Trademark.pdfs

 ##Code Overview